-2022 GMC Hummer EV Debuts Today: See The Livestream Right Here
+2022 GMC Hummer EV Debuts Today: See The Livestream And Pre-Show Right Here

 The Hummer EV was originally scheduled for a May 20 world premiere, but GMC pushed back the debut in the wake of the coronavirus pandemic.
 Coinciding with the reveal tonight, the company will start accepting reservations right away for $100 a pop and will allow early adopters to pick the desired trim level.

 Production is programmed to begin next fall at GM’s Detroit-Hamtramck assembly plant that has been recently renamed Factory Zero to signal its EV-exclusive future.
-An SUV version will follow.
+An SUV version will also follow.

 Source: GMC